-A founding member of the United Nations, Haiti has a long history of engaging with the UN, and played a central role in both the drafting of the Universal Declaration of Human Rights and the establishment of UNESCO.
+A founding member of the UN, Haiti has a long history of engaging with the organization, and played a central role in both the drafting of the Universal Declaration of Human Rights and the establishment of UNESCO.

 In 2004, after the forced exile of President Jean-Bertrand Aristide and nationwide armed conflict, the UN authorized a Multinational Interim Force that paved the way for the establishment of the the UN Stabilization Mission in Haiti (MINUSTAH).
-The peacekeeping force grew in size and scope over several years, peaking in 2010 following the earthquake, which claimed the lives of nearly a quarter million Haitians and 100 peacekeepers.
+The peacekeeping force grew in size and scope over several years, peaking in 2010 following a devastating earthquake, which claimed the lives of nearly a quarter million Haitians and 100 peacekeepers.
 MINUSTAH ended in 2017 at the close of its original mandate to restore a secure and stable environment, promote transparent political processes and rule-of-law, and protect human rights.
-Smaller peacekeeping cohorts continue to play a role in logistical support, and talks are ongoing about the potential to enhance the UN peacekeeping presence in the country.
+Smaller peacekeeping cohorts continue to play a role in logistical support.

-In the light of these co-occurring crises, the UN refugee agency has called on member states to suspend the forced return of Haitians to their country.
-The Ad Hoc Advisory Group on Haiti, which meets under the umbrella of the UN’s Economic and Social Council echoed the call, issuing a statement to urgently support the country’s efforts to provide lifesaving aid to those in need.
-“We are alarmed that the continuing blockade by armed gangs of roads, ports, and the main oil terminal, will lead to many preventable deaths because of lack of access to clean water and proper sanitation, basic health care and food,” said the group of 21 concerned nations.
-Members called for more solidarity with the Haitian people and support for the humanitarian response in Haiti, including by contributing to the 2022 Haiti Humanitarian Response Plan, which has only received a third of its $370 million request.
+In the same year, UNHCR appealed to UN Member States to suspend the forced return of Haitians to their country.
+The Ad Hoc Advisory Group on Haiti, which meets under the umbrella of the UN’s Economic and Social Council, echoed the call, issuing a statement to urgently support the country’s efforts to provide lifesaving aid to those in need.
+Members called for more solidarity with the Haitian people and support for the humanitarian response in Haiti, including through contributions to the 2022 Haiti Humanitarian Response Plan.
+To date, the fund has received just one-third of its $370 million request.

-As the UN continues to shape and deliver aid to the Haitian people, the organization has shored up a sizable presence in the country, with 19 agencies, funds, and programs on the ground in the UN Integrated Office in Haiti (BINUH).
+As the UN continues to support the Haitian people, the organization has shored up a sizable presence in the country, with 19 agencies, funds, and programs on the ground in the UN Integrated Office in Haiti (BINUH).